The Einstein Relation on Metric Measure Spaces: Fractal Dimensions and the Einstein Relation

 The infinitesimal generator $(-A,\scD(A))$ of $(T_t)_{t\geq0}$ is defined via

-where $\scD(A)$ is the set of elements in $H$ for which this limit exists. \end{defin} \begin{thm}[Hille--Yosida,\cite{ma2012introduction}] An operator $(-A,\scD(A))$ is the generator of a strongly continuous semigroup $(T_t)_{t\geq0}$ with $\|T_t\|\leq1$ for all $t\geq0$ if and only if $-A$ is a densely defined, closed, dissipative operator such that for some $\gl>0$, the map $\gl+A$ is surjective. \end{thm} It can be shown that there is a one-to-one correspondence between contractive semigroups and operators that satisfy the Hille-Yosida theorem, that is, the semigroup in the above theorem is uniquely determined by $A$.
+where $\scD(A)$ is the set of elements in $H$ for which this limit exists. \end{definition} \begin{theorem}[Hille-Yosida,\cite{ma2012introduction}] An operator $(-A,\scD(A))$ is the generator of a strongly continuous semigroup $(T_t)_{t\geq0}$ with $\|T_t\|\leq1$ for all $t\geq0$ if and only if $-A$ is a densely defined, closed, dissipative operator such that for some $\gl>0$, the map $\gl+A$ is surjective. \end{theorem} It can be shown that there is a one-to-one correspondence between contractive semigroups and operators that satisfy the Hille-Yosida theorem, that is, the semigroup in the above theorem is uniquely determined by $A$.

-\begin{rem} In the above list of assumptions, dissipativeness is redundant as we regard operators on Hilbert spaces.
+\begin{remark} In the above list of assumptions, dissipativeness is redundant as we regard operators on Hilbert spaces.
 In this setting, $-A$ is dissipative if $A$ is a positive operator since